mattermost/docs/source/mobile/mobile-hpns.rst

 2. Go to **System Console > Environment > Push Notification Server**.

 3. Set **Enable Push Notifications** to **Use HPNS connection with uptime SLA to send notifications to iOS and Android apps**.
-Note that this option appears only in Enterprise Edition.
+Note that this option is only available in Enterprise Edition.

 .. image:: ../images/mobile_hpns.png